Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Case Study

 \subsection{Results}

 Table \ref{table_applied} shows the point estimates, standard errors, and 95\% confidence interval bounds for the difference in outcomes between DUP subgroups across methods.
 The \texttt{naive} estimator yielded point estimates of 1.15 for DUP $\geq$ 18 and $-0.75$ for DUP $<$ 18, with standard errors of 0.81 and 0.96, respectively, leading to confidence intervals that contained zero (i.e., non-significant results).
 The \texttt{cov-adj} estimator did not substantially improve the standard errors compared to the \texttt{naive} estimator (0.81 vs. 0.80 for DUP $\geq$ 18, and 0.96 vs. 0.89 for DUP $<$ 18), suggesting that the available covariates were not strong predictors of the outcome.
-Among the methods that borrow external data from the RAISE trial, most approaches improved precision for both subgroups, with the exception of \texttt{DR-bart} and \texttt{riesz} for the DUP $\geq$ 18 subgroup (left panel of Table \ref{table_applied}).
-This can be due because methods like \texttt{DR-bart} and \texttt{riesz} are more sensitive to small sample sizes and weak covariate-outcome associations, which can limit their ability to leverage external information effectively.
+Among the methods that borrow external data from the RAISE trial, most approaches improved precision for both subgroups, with the exception of \texttt{D-bart} and \texttt{riesz} for the DUP $\geq$ 18 subgroup (left panel of Table \ref{table_applied}).
+It is possible we see these results because methods like \texttt{D-bart} and \texttt{riesz} are more sensitive to small sample sizes and weak covariate-outcome associations, which can limit their ability to leverage external information effectively.
 For both subgroups, the point estimates from the data-borrowing methods were generally close to that of the \texttt{naive} estimator, at least within its confidence intervals.
-Although most estimates remained non-significant (with the exception of \texttt{DR-glm}, \texttt{DR-bayglm}, \texttt{DR-ranger} and \texttt{cdml} for DUP $\geq$ 18 which maybe simply due to higher variability), the resulting confidence intervals were notably narrower, suggesting that the use of larger external datasets or stronger prognostic covariates could potentially lead to statistically significant results in future analyses.
+Although most estimates remained non-significant (with the exception of \texttt{D-glm}, \texttt{D-bayglm}, \texttt{D-ranger} and \texttt{cdml} for DUP $\geq$ 18 which may be due to higher variability), the resulting confidence intervals were notably narrower, suggesting that the use of larger external datasets or stronger prognostic covariates could potentially lead to statistically significant results in future analyses.